KenKundert/scripts/README.rst

    Cmd(cmd[, modes][, encoding])

-cmd may be a list or a string. mode is a string that specifies various options
+*cmd* may be a list or a string.
+*mode* is a string that specifies various options.
+The options are specified using a single letter, with upper case enabling the option and lower case disabling it:

    |  S, s: Use, or do not use, shell
    |  O, o: Capture, or do not capture, stdout
    |  E, e: Capture, or do not capture, stderr
-|  W, s: Wait, or do not wait, for command to terminate before proceding
+   |  W, s: Wait, or do not wait, for command to terminate before proceeding

-only one of the following may be given, and it must be given last
+If a letter corresponding to a particular option is not specified, the default is used for that option.
+In addition, one of the following may be given, and it must be given last

    |  *: accept any output status code
-|  N: accept any output status code equal to N or less
+   |  N: accept any output status code equal to or less than N
    |  M,N,...: accept status codes M, N, ...

+If you do not specify the status code behavior, only 0 is accepted as normal termination, all other codes will be treated as errors.

 For example, to run diff you might use::

-   diff = Cmd(['diff', 'test', 'ref'], 'OEW1')
+   diff = Cmd('diff test ref', 'sOEW1')
    diff.run()
    differences = diff.stdout